EU MDR Clinical Evaluation Requirement – Understanding the CER

 Clinical investigations are clinical trials of one or more patients for evaluation or safety purposes performed by the dyad, i.e., at least in the human subjects of Article 2(45) definition of Clinical Investigation.
-It means any systematic investigation of one or m e\\ore people.
+It means any systematic investigation of one or more people.

-The ISO 14971:2019 emphasizes three principles that should direct the supplier towards minimizing or reducing risk along the approval or follow-up approval pathway.
-Every medical device is vulnerable to damage.
+ISO 14971:2019 emphasizes three principles that should direct the supplier towards minimizing or reducing risk along the approval or follow-up approval pathway.
+First, every medical device is vulnerable to damage.

 Manufacturers need to define the purpose of clinical trials and their interaction with their quality management system.
-These two international standards ISO 14155:2020:2020 and ISO-TR 24971:2020, allow manufacturers to assure safety.
+These international standards, ISO 14155:2020:2020 and ISO-TR 24971:2020, allow manufacturers to ensure safety.

 Are additional clinical investigations required?